 This type of sweet rice cake is made of galapong (finely milled glutinous rice), eggs, salted egg, cheese, margarine or butter, granulated sugar, and coconut milk.
 It is usually available in restaurants and street vendors, but it is more popular during the Christmas season, along with the puto bumbong.
 What makes this interesting is the baking method since it does not use an oven!
 For the locals, Bibingka should be made with banana leaves as a baking sheet and cooked using traditional clay pots lit with uling (charcoal).

 The Pandesal (also written as Pan De Sal) is a baked goodie that is slightly sweet and is best known for its fluffy texture, perfect to be paired with cheese, ham, peanut butter, and mayonnaise!
-This one is best served fresh out of the oven, and the locals sometimes eat it on its own by dipping it on some hot choco or coffee!
-In fact, it was so ingrained in the Filipino culture that it was even the center of one of the classic Filipino literary pieces known as the Bread of Salt by NVM Gonzales.
+This one is best served fresh out of the oven, and the locals sometimes eat it on its own by dipping it in some hot choco or coffee!
+In fact, it was so ingrained in Filipino culture that it was even the center of one of the classic Filipino literary pieces known as the Bread of Salt by NVM Gonzales.

 Now that we already know some of the best Filipino breakfast dishes, we hope that you will try out any of these the next time you visit a Filipino restaurant or travel to the Philippines.
-After all, what better way to appreciate the country and its culture but through its yummy delicacies, right?
-If you enjoyed this post, don't miss out on our other language tips related to Tagalog, like the top 10 Filipino desserts and the top Tagalog movies that can help you master the Tagalog language.
+After all, what better way to appreciate the country and its culture than through its yummy delicacies, right?
+If you enjoyed this post, don’t miss out on our other language tips related to Tagalog, like the top 10 Filipino desserts and the top Tagalog movies that can help you master the Tagalog language.
 And speaking of learning, would you also like master Tagalog?

-Simya Solution created the Ling App platform to help language enthusiasts like you master Tagalog and 60+ other foreign languages.
-From the inside, you'll get instant access to premium language content developed by real native speakers and professionals for free.
+Simya Solutions created the Ling app platform to help language enthusiasts like you master Tagalog and 60+ other foreign languages.
+From the inside, you’ll get instant access to premium language content developed by real native speakers and professionals for free.
 In addition, you will also get to motivate and entertain yourself while studying since there are tons of fun mini-games and challenging quizzes to keep you learning every day.
 So, what are you waiting for?
 Get the Ling app now.